Battle of Zvečan

-The battle of Zvečan was an 11th-century conflict over land and power between the ruling Byzantine Empire and the Serbians.
-The borderland town of Zvečan became a central focus for skirmishes, pillow fights, raids, and the eventual decimation and defeat of the Byzantine Empire in Serbia.
+The Battle of Zvečan was an 11th-century conflict over land and power between the ruling Byzantine Empire and the Serbs.
+The borderland town of Zvečan became a focal point for skirmishes, pillow fights, raids, and the eventual decimation and defeat of the Byzantines in Serbia.

 Background

-Eighth century Serbian princes
+Eighth-century Serbian princes

 In the early 8th century, Serbia had a relationship of entirely nominal suzerainty with the Byzantine Empire.
 Serbian rulers were crowned as princes and each prince led an independent state with precarious links to Byzantine-ruled Constantinople.

 The conflict

-11th century Serbian enlargement and advancement
+11th-century Serbian enlargement and advancement

 In the middle of the 11th century, Serbia waged a series of successive wars against the Byzantines.
 The end result was Serbia's territorial enlargement and its eventual advancement into a kingdom.

-Serbians Constantine Bodin and Knez Vukan successfully waged war against the Byzantine Empire for many years.
+Serbians Constantine Bodin and Vukan, Grand Prince of Serbia successfully waged war against the Byzantine Empire for many years.
 The object of Vukan's campaigns was the total acquisition of Kosovo and the southward expansion of Serbia.

-1091-1094, skirmishes and warfare in the town of Zvečan
+1091–1094, skirmishes and warfare in the town of Zvečan

-The town of Zvečan, then situated at the border of the two states, was the site of constant skirmishes and border warfare between 1091–1094.

-The Serbian incursions became so intense that the Byzantine emperor Alexios I Komnenos decided to personally inspect the situation.
+The town of Zvečan, then situated at the border of the two states, was the site of constant skirmishes and border warfare between 1091 and 1094.
+The Serbian incursions became so intense that Byzantine emperor Alexios I Komnenos decided to personally inspect the situation.

 The Emperor's nephew, John Komnenos, commander of Durrës, led a vast army into Serbia which met a much smaller Serbian force at the town of Zvečan.

-The Byzantine forces were defeated.
+In the battle that ensued, the Byzantine forces were defeated.
 Vukan sent raiding armies deep into Byzantine territory, reaching as far as Skoplje, Tetovo, and Vranje.